bryanitou/VerneDA/README.md

 8 - Add to options `-DCMAKE_INSTALL_PREFIX=../getting2knowDace-install-debug` (TODO: to match with `build_all.sh`).

+9 - Add to options `-DBUILD_DACE_MASTER_LIBS=ON` OR `-DBUILD_DACE_MASTER_LIBS=OFF`.
+Only choose one, please read the above this CMAKE options.

-9 - Set 'Build directory' to `build/getting2knowDace-build-debug` (TODO: to match with `build_all.sh`, this
+10 - Set 'Build directory' to `build/getting2knowDace-build-debug` (TODO: to match with `build_all.sh`, this
 script is still to be done).

-10 - 'Build options' are the `make` options.
+11 - 'Build options' are the `make` options.
 CLion sets automatically the number of threads to use.

-11 - After accepting, CLion will run cmake.
+12 - After accepting, CLion will run cmake.
 If it fails, check step 1 and reload cmake from CLion's window.

 Note that you will have to reload CLion's CMake manually when necessary from the CMake bottom window.